danmurphy1217/invoice-generator/README.md

 # Overview

 ## Running
 From the root of the monorepo, run `docker-compose up --build`.
-This starts the db and the backend server.
+This starts the frontend, db and the backend server.

-Then, cd into `src/app` and run `pnpm run dev`.
-This will start the frontend.

 From there, enter any URL from Garage into the input field and check out the PDF that auto-downloads.